coleifer/peewee/docs/peewee/db_tools.rst

 introspection, versioning, and auto-detection are often fragile, brittle and unnecessarily complex.
 Migrations can be written as simple python scripts and executed from the command-line.
-Since the migrations only depend on your application's :class:`Database` object, migration scripts to not introduce new dependencies.
+Since the migrations only depend on your application's :class:`Database` object, migration scripts do not introduce new dependencies.

 Supported operations: